Guide

 Use a calm and non-judgmental tone of voice, and ask open-ended questions to encourage them to share their thoughts and feelings.

-Once you have a clear idea of what aspects of personal care they are struggling with, it’s time to consider how you can assist them moving forward.
+Once you have a clear idea of what aspects of personal care they are struggling with, it’s time to consider how you can assist them in the future.

 If bathing is problematic, maybe it’s time to consider swapping the bath for a shower instead.
 If a shower is already in place, offering a helping hand to get in and out of the cubicle and checking the temperature to avoid scalding may be all that is needed to encourage them to continue looking after themselves at home.

-If your relative has limited mobility, they may struggle to reach certain areas of their body whilst bathing or showering.
-Something as simple as investing in a long-handled loofah could help them get to those hard-to-reach areas, or it may be necessary to go one step further and offer them your support.
+If your relative has limited mobility, they may struggle to reach certain areas of their body while bathing or showering.
+Something as simple as investing in a long-handled loofah could help them reach those hard-to-reach areas, or it may be necessary to go one step further and offer them your support.

-We understand it can be difficult accepting help from family members, especially when it comes to intimate hygiene, so if you or your loved one feels uncomfortable with you assisting with their bathing needs – it may be time to consider seeking some additional help from a professionally trained carer, who can offer discreet personal care at home.
+We understand it can be difficult to accept help from family members, especially when it comes to intimate hygiene.
+If you or your loved one feels uncomfortable with you assisting with their bathing needs, it may be time to consider seeking additional support from a paid carer who can offer discreet personal care at home.

 How our carers can help…